 Most of us want to pay our bills on time and as agreed.
 However, there could be unforeseen circumstances such as loss of employment, business failure etc, which makes it impossible to settle the minimum payments on the due dates stipulated by the bank.

-- Get your credit report
+- Get your credit report, if available:

 Your credit report is a record of your credit payment history compiled from different credit providers.
 As most lenders will check your credit file to assess your credit worthiness prior to making a decision, a good credit repayment history will make it easier for you to obtain credit and to qualify for loans.